KurtKline/fastapi-postgres-aws-lambda/README.md

 - Create simple version which doesn't use routing

 - Add data samples which can be used to illustrate full set-up.
 Probably using S3 load [S3 to RDS PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.html#USER_PostgreSQL.S3Import)

-## Random Notes
-I originally added `AWSLambdaVPCAccessExecutionRole` policy to the `fastapilambdarole`, but I tested without it and it doesn't appear necessary.